TimothyMarchant/PIC_Clock_2.0/README.md

     2 SN74HC595N Shift Registers

     1 MCP7940M real time clock.
 I will upload a schematic and potential PCB design at some point.

+NOTE: if you want to use this, something to note is that RA3 will always be held HIGH or LOW if you leave the MCLRE pin plugged into your pickit (held in reset vs not in reset).
+So once you've uploaded the program unplug the MCLRE wire connected to your pickit (assuming you're using one).
+When I was working on this, I didn't know this, so hopefully you won't run into this problem.